 People clean their homes and open their door to let good luck enter.
 According to tradition, no one should pick up a broom, in case you sweep the good luck for the New Year out of the door!

-In 2020, we ring in the Year of the Rat, one of 12 animals in the Chinese zodiac.
+In 2021, we ring in the Year of the Ox, one of 12 animals in the Chinese zodiac.
 The animal designations of the zodiac follow a 12-year cycle and are always used in the same sequence.

-Those born in the Year of the Rat are said to be ambitious and sincere, and to be generous with money.
+Those born in the Year of the Ox are said to be a natural leader who is bright, patient, and cheerful.

 How the Chinese Zodiac Works